This is Stevan Thomas – he is the author of the article “The World’s Straightest Commando“

 You can find the Installation Manual for the Elektronik Sachse ignition unit here:

 Based on my recommendation, Stevan has gone for the Shindengen SH775 regulator/rectifier.

 This is a series-type unit, so unlike the inferior short-type technology, this takes the load off the alternator stator when the battery is fully charged.

-Short-type regulator/rectifiers dead short the stator when charge is not required, which I feel is a poor use of technology and is the reason why we are seeing a lot more failed alternators during recent times.
+Short-type regulator/rectifiers dead short the stator when charge is not required, which I feel is a poor use of technology and is (in my opinion) the reason why we are seeing a lot more failed alternators during recent times.

 Stevan also has an LED headlight on his bike, so is using considerably less power than a traditional light bulb, so this makes a series-type reg/rec a great choice!